Romano-Mancini/rust-web-server/README.md

 # Rust web server

 Multithreaded web server built from scratch in Rust, for learning purposes.
-No AI tool is used to generate code for this repository.
+Every line of code is hand-written, meaning I did not paste it from an LLM.

 ## Features